LunaSare/spring2023-data-science/lectures/lecture_data_tables_2.md

 - Make sure that the three CSV files are:
   - saved into your **data-raw** folder.
   - loaded into `R` using the function `read.csv()` from the package `utils`.
-    - Remember to use relative paths.
+    - Remember to use relative paths!
 ```r
 surveys <- read.csv("surveys.csv")
 species <- read.csv("species.csv")